About the program

 How to get involved

 Home care providers can access support through the Home Care Workforce Support Program.
-Contact the organisation in your region:

 - NSW/ACT – Settlement Services International

-- Vic/Tas – Aged and Community Services Australia with consortium partners PowerHouse Hub, the Human Services Skills Organisation and MEGT
+- Vic/Tas – Aged and Community Services Australia (ACPPA) with consortium partners PowerHouse Hub, the Human Services Skills Organisation and MEGT

 - Qld – Council on the Ageing with consortium partners Skills Hub Ltd and Skills Generation